 Chris Hoff on The Frogs Who Desired A King: A Virtualization and Cloud Computing Security Fable Set To Interpretive Dance.
 This talk is being touted as the best ever.
 Unfortunately I missed it.
 Can't wait to see the video.

 The videos for all the SOURCE talks should be on-line over the next few weeks.
 Check www.sourceconference.com

-There are some other reviews of the conference out there that will help you decide which videos are worth watching:
+Here is another review of the conference that will help you decide which videos are worth watching: